 Once Perdiccas had this powerful talisman in his possession, he could set forth for Macedonia and initiate a great plan.
 En-route he would divorce Nicaea, daughter of the statesman Antipater, and wed Cleopatra.
 The marriage alliance with Antipater would be ruthlessly nullified, but by then Perdiccas would be too powerful for the viceroy to confront him.

 Picture the scene.
 Perdiccas would have had himself arriving in ancient Macedonia as the husband of Alexander the Great’s full sister, greeted by the conqueror’s mother as his own mother-in-law.
-He would have dutifully conveyed the elaborate funeral cart and corpse of the dead king back to his ancestral homeland.
+He would be the man who had dutifully conveyed Alexander’s divine corpse and its elaborate funeral carriage back to Macedonia.
 The two kings, the royal army and, not to mention, Alexander the Great’s Bactrian wife Roxana, would also be in the regent’s entourage.

-With these powerful symbols of authority under his control, and presenting himself as the heir of Alexander’s empire, Perdiccas may well have appeared all-but unassailable.
+With these powerful symbols of authority under his control, and presenting himself as the heir of Alexander’s empire, Perdiccas would have appeared all-but unassailable.
 Antipater and Craterus, though themselves highly-revered in their own right as generals of Alexander, would have been unable to contest Perdiccas’ position.